Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/IoT-Plug-and-Play/template-plug-and-play-getstarted.md

 az iot central device compute-device-key  --device-id sample-device-01 --pk <the group SAS primary key value>

 Make a note of the generated device key, and the ID scope for this application and flash it on the device

+<a name="IntegrationwithAzureIoTExplorer"></a>
+# Integration with Azure IoT Explorer (Advanced)
+This section is optional for Advanced setup

+-   Include the steps on how to connect the IoT Plug and Play Device to Azure IoT Explorer
+-   Include screenshots and comments on how IoT Explorer shows/visualize telemetry , commands and properties coming from your IoT Plug and Play device.
+-   Include the steps on how to interact with devices (telemetry, commands properties)
+-   Ensure to attach the screenshot on consuming the device models available in public repository (not local folder) when using Azure IoT Explorer

 # Additional information
 Put any additional information here such as alternative paths to deploy device application etc.